Daniel Roche (historian): La Culture des Apparences

 Roche’s La Culture des Apparences.
 Une Histoire du Vêtement, XVII-XVIIIe Siècle (The Culture of Clothing.
 Dress and Fashion in the Ancien Régime) details the history of clothes in Paris during the Enlightenment.
 Roche’s main argument is that the culture around clothing in a social context underwent a profound transformation from the reign of Louis XIV to that of Louis XVI.
 A study of over a thousand post-mortem inventories demonstrates that clothing became purchased in greater amounts at greater prices and with more emphasis on style than on functionality.
-More specifically, Roche argues that the reinforcement of social status through appearance so prevalent during the reign of Louis XIV gradually eroded during the 18th century, eventually yielding a culture of clothing that was profoundly consumer-driven and oriented around style rather than social status.La Culture des Apparences has been praised for its inherent value as a study of clothing in history, as well as for building upon the innovative use of inventories as sources first seen in Le Peuple de Paris.
+More specifically, Roche argues that the reinforcement of social status through appearance so prevalent during the reign of Louis XIV gradually eroded during the 18th century, eventually yielding a culture of clothing that was profoundly consumer-driven and oriented around style rather than social status.

+La Culture des Apparences has been praised for its inherent value as a study of clothing in history, as well as for building upon the innovative use of inventories as sources first seen in Le Peuple de Paris.
 Moreover, La Culture des Apparences is of immediate significance to the modern day, as it traces the birth of the present-day consumerist and style-oriented culture of clothing.

+La France des Lumières

-La France des LumièresLa France des Lumières (France in the Enlightenment) is a broad examination of the social and cultural history of the Enlightenment in France.
+La France des Lumières (France in the Enlightenment) is a broad examination of the social and cultural history of the Enlightenment in France.
 In it, Roche explores the social and cultural changes that took place across the entire scope of French society during the 18th century, as well as the forces that aided such changes.
 Roche argues that the cultural history of the 18th century as a complex period of progress divided between “those who favored a broadening of cultural opportunities...and those who favored limiting such opportunities.”
 Also central to the La France des Lumières is the establishment of certain preconditions for the progressive social transformation that took place during the Enlightenment, specifically that criticisms of all aspects of human behavior arose, the symbols of monarchy were gradually eroded, and a space formed for political activity in spite of French society’s nature and traditions as a monarchical state.